 The aftershocks of the debacle that was DP Ruto’s Karen meeting which he convened on Monday continue to play out, 48 hours later.
 Reports from Karen state that the Deputy President is livid with his handlers and mobilisers after only less than 140 members of parliament turned up for the meeting.

 One of the curious and notable takeaways from the Karen meeting was that, at its conclusion, only the guests gathered to address the press while their host gave the entire session a wide berth.
+It is now emerging that the number two was in a foul mood, and not at all in a condition to entertain questions or discussions from the fourth estate.

 For a while now, there have been reports of a plan hatched to impeach Ruto, and so the optics of the Karen meeting were of utmost importance.
 It was a matter of top priority that the DP’s team projects an image of strength and invincibility to any potential adversary.